C-Line Biodegradable Products FAQs

 What test method do you use to be sure they are biodegradable?

 ASTM International (American Society for Testing and Materials), one of the largest voluntary standards development organizations in the world and a trusted source for technical standards for materials, products, systems, and services, has developed a standard test method for determining anaerobic (without oxygen) biodegradation of plastic materials under high-solids anaerobic-digestion conditions (in landfill conditions).
 It is Standard D5511.
-Lab test for ASTM D5511 shows that film made with the biodegradable additive used for our biodegradable products is biodegradable in anaerobic (landfill) conditions.
+Our lab test results for ASTM D5511 for film made with the additive used for our biodegradable products are shown below.

 How are the products made biodegradable?